 At Impulse Martial Arts, we study traditional and modern Japanese Martial Arts in the Allentown, Bethlehem, Easton, and Lehigh Valley area.
 The variety of martial arts we practice emphasize practical self-defense, joint-lock and control techniques, grappling, blocking and striking, ground-fighting, real-world scenarios, multiple attackers, weapons defense, weapons use and weapons retaining tactics.
 Other focus points include strength and conditioning, power and ki (energy) development, meditation, speed and accuracy.

-Ramsey Veitch, Sensei, has been involved with the martial arts since he was a child and has been training consistently for over 16 years.
+Ramsey Veitch, Sensei, has been involved with the martial arts since he was a child and has been training consistently for almost 20 years.
 The Sensei possesses a deep passion and understanding of the martial arts and devotes much of his time to them.
-Sensei trains regularly and has earned black belts in Aikido, Kempo, Iai and Ken-Jutsu and studies the other arts of Krav Maga, BJJ, Aiki-Jutsu, Ju-Jutsu and Kobudo (Okinawan Weapons).
+Sensei trains regularly and has earned black belts in Aikido, Kempo, Iai and Ken-Jutsu and actively studies the other arts of Brazilian Jujutsu, Weapons Tactics, Krav Maga, Aiki-Jutsu, and Kobudo (Okinawan Weapons).

 "Train, keep training, and train some more. when you're all done, train some more. there is always more to learn.
 Never stop learning."